Tmthetom/Car_dashboard_simulator/README.md

-# Show values from GAME on REAL dashboard from car
+# Show values from GAME on REAL car dashboard